-Lastly, there are individuals who pursue social change through proactive business creation activities.33 For the last 20 years, these have been studied through the new discipline of social entrepreneurship.34 For motivated individuals, pursuing a private interest by creating public or
+Lastly, there are individuals who pursue social change through proactive business creation activities.33 For the last 20 years, these have been studied through the new discipline of social

-30 See Hood, C. (1995) 'The new public management in the 1980s: variations on a theme', Accounting, Organisation and Society, 20(2/3): 93-109 for changes in public sector management.
+See Hood, C. (1995) 'The new public management in the 1980s: variations on a theme', Accounting, Organisation and Society, 20(2/3): 93-109 for changes in public sector management.